mauno-j-ronkko/sharkC64/docs/roadmap/future.md

 ### Backlog
 - Support for sprites
+- Support for screen designs
+- Support for user defined characters
 - Support for sound
-- Support for user defined characters
 - Support for bitmap graphics
-- More data types
 - Computational operators including multiplication and division
-- Support for floating point values
+- More data types; support for floating point values
 - ... and much more!

 <br /><br />